Barnum (musical): Original West End production and UK tours (1981–1986)

-2013 Chichester revival and 2014/15 UK tour
+Chichester revival (2013) and UK tour (2014–15)

 Two-time Tony Award-nominee Christopher Fitzgerald starred in Cameron Mackintosh's new production of the show at the Chichester Festival Theatre from 15 July to 31 August 2013.
 The show was not performed at the Festival Theatre due to its refurbishment.
 Instead, it was performed in the Theatre in the Park, which is near the Festival Theatre.
 It was directed by Timothy Sheader, co-directed and choreographed by Liam Steel and co-choreographed by Andrew Wright, set design by Scott Pask, costume design by Paul Wills, lighting design by Paule Constable, sound design by Mick Potter and circus consultancy by Vicki Amedume.
 Alongside Christopher Fitzgerald as P. T. Barnum was Tamsin Carroll as Charity Barnum, Anna O'Byrne as Jenny Lind, Aretha Ayeh as Joice Heth and Jack North as Tom Thumb.

 The production was revised by Cameron Mackintosh and Mark Bramble with a new number, "Barnum's Lament", replacing "The Prince of Humbug", slight revisions elsewhere and new orchestrations by William David Brohn.

 The national tour of Cameron Mackintosh and Chichester Festival Theatre's production opened at Curve, Leicester in September 2014 and ran until August 2015.
 The tour starred Brian Conley in the title role, alongside Linzi Hateley as Charity.

-2017 London revival
+Off-West End revival (2017–18)

-The show received a further London revival at the Menier Chocolate Factory from 5 December 2017, with previews from 25 November to 3 March 2018.
-Gordon Greenberg directed it, with choreography by Rebecca Howell, design by Paul Farnsworth and musical direction by Alex Parker.
+An Off West End revival opened at the Menier Chocolate Factory on 5 December 2017 (with previews from 25 November) running until 3 March 2018.
+The production was directed by Gordon Greenberg, with choreography by Rebecca Howell, design by Paul Farnsworth and musical direction by Alex Parker.
 The production starred Marcus Brigstocke in the title role, Laura Pitt-Pulford as Charity, Celinde Schoenmaker as Jenny Lind, Tupele Dorgu as Joice Heath and Harry Francis as Tom Thumb.

+Newbury revival (2024) and UK tour (2026)

+A new production played at the Watermill Theatre, Newbury, Berkshire from 2 July to 8 September 2024, directed by Jonathan O’Boyle and choreographed by Oti Mabuse.
+The cast featured Matt Rawle in the titular role, Monique Young as Charity Barnum, Penny Ashmore as Jenny Lind, Fergus Rattigan as General Tom Thumb, Tania Mathurin as Joyce Heth amongst a cast of actor-musicians in this acclaimed immersive production.

+In June 2025, it was announced that the production will tour the UK from 30 January 2026, opening at Theatre Royal, Windsor, starring Lee Mead in the title role.

-Other Productions
+Other productions

 Stacy Keach played Barnum in a June 1981 production at the Kennedy Center with Dee Hoty as Charity and Terri White reprising her Broadway role as Joice Heth.

-Other productions were staged in France (1981) starring Jean-Luc Moreau, Australia (1982) starring Reg Livermore, Madrid (1984) starring Emilio Aragón, The Netherlands (1988) starring Mike Burstyn, Florida, USA (2008) starring Brad Oscar, and Melbourne, Australia (2019) starring Todd McKenney.
+Other productions were staged in France (1981) starring Jean-Luc Moreau, Australia (1982) starring Reg Livermore, Italy (1983) starring Massimo Ranieri, Madrid (1984) starring Emilio Aragón, The Netherlands (1988) starring Mike Burstyn, Florida, USA (2008) starring Brad Oscar, and Melbourne, Australia (2019) starring Todd McKenney.